Ahsome/NIMA-Notes/Med Notes/Diseases/Haem/Anaemia.md

 41 --> 411[Megalocytes and segmented neutrophils]

 211 --> 2111[Low iron and erritin with high TIBC]
-211 --> 2112[Mentzer Index \(MCV/RBC) < 13 - THalassemia]
+211 --> 2112[Mentzer Index MCV/RBC < 13 - THalassemia]
-211 --> 2113 [Low/normal iron and low/normal feritin with low TIBC]
+211 --> 2113[Low or normal iron and low or normal feritin with low TIBC]

 2111 --> 21111[Iron defieciency anaemia]
-2112 --> 21121[Suggest a component of anaemia of chronic disease with iron deficiency anaemia
+2112 --> 21121[Suggest a component of anaemia of chronic disease with iron deficiency anaemia]

 class 21 internal-link
 class 31 internal-link